GLFC-WET/hydroweight/README.md

 ## 6.0 Future Plans

-This package was implemented to mostly serve our purposes.
+This package was implemented to mostly serve our purposes and is functional enough.
 There is probably lots of room for improvement that we don’t see yet.

 The core functions should stay the same but we would like to: